deepgram-starters/go-live-transcription/README.md

 # Go Live Transcription Starter

-This sample demonstrates interacting with the Deepgram live streaming API from a Go server.
+Get started using Deepgram's Live Transcription with this Go demo app.

 ## What is Deepgram?